Sesame OIT - FAQs in our Allergy Clinic

 Sesame is now recognized as a major allergen in many countries, requiring mandatory labeling on packaged foods in the US (as of 2023), Canada, UK, EU, and Australia.

-Hidden sources include tahini, halva, baked goods, and cosmetics.
+Hidden sources include tahini, halva, baked goods, and some cosmetics.

 -